-Factors that may be adjusted to influence outcomes include: species selection to match to the vegetation types and site needs, such as choosing goats for shrubs and ladder fuels, sheep or cattle for fine grasses, or mixing species together to address multiple needs.
+Factors that may be adjusted to influence outcomes include species selection to match to the vegetation types and site needs, such as choosing goats for shrubs and ladder fuels, sheep or cattle for fine grasses; or mixing species together to address multiple needs.
 Stocking rates and grazing duration can be altered to achieve desired RDM levels before peak fire season, typically involve aiming for fuel levels that minimize fire spread and intensity.
-Other variables that can be altered include placement of fencing and water, herding strategies, or use of virtual fencing to concentrate grazing in high fire-risk zones, such as around community perimeters (in the WUI), evacuation routes, and critical infrastructure (.
-Note, wildlife-friendly fencing is generally preferred, but is not always feasible (e.g., state law requires grazing animals to be contained on the property and fencing must be permanent and relatively impenetrable to livestock; see ).
+Other variables that can be altered include placement of fencing and water, herding strategies, or use of virtual fencing to concentrate grazing in high fire-risk zones, such as around community perimeters (in the WUI), evacuation routes, and critical infrastructure (Schillings et al. 2024).
+Note, wildlife-friendly fencing is generally preferred, but is not always feasible (e.g., state law requires grazing animals to be contained on the property and fencing must be permanent and relatively impenetrable to livestock; see Paige and Stevensville 2008).

 Seasonal factors and timing also should be considered to allow for grazing schedules to be adjusted as needed around sensitive resources and management needs.
 Moreover, identifying targeted grazing areas based on vegetation management and fire protection needs and considerations will more likely produce desired outcomes.
-Focusing grazing efforts in areas where wildlands meet urban development (WUI) can create defensible spaces.
+Focusing grazing efforts in areas where wildlands meet urban development (Wildland Urban Interface, or ‘WUI’) can create defensible spaces.
 Identification and prioritization of grazing in areas with high fuel loads and proximity to communities can address high fire-risk zones.
 Grazing may also be prescribed to manage invasive plant species that contribute to increased fire hazards, particularly fine fuels.
 As previously discussed, monitoring and evaluation are critical to inform implementation and adaptation of the grazing plan, and should include regular assessment of vegetation conditions and adjustment of grazing practices to maintain desired fuel reduction levels.

 c.
 Develop Clear Grazing Agreements and Consider Liability

-Use of clearly articulated grazing agreements (generally, contracts in the context of Prescribed Herbivory for land management support) that specify grazing objectives, animal care, timing, access, roles and responsibilities, and liability are strongly recommended (2025 Prescribed Herbivory White Paper Update DRAFT, )

-Land management agencies should aim to work with experienced prescribed grazing contractors, such as those recommended by the , to ensure best practices and animal welfare standards are met.
+Use of clearly articulated grazing agreements (generally, contracts in the context of Prescribed Herbivory for land management support) that specify grazing objectives, animal care, timing, access, roles and responsibilities, and liability are strongly recommended (RMAC 2025a, RMAC 2025b).
+Land management agencies should aim to work with experienced prescribed grazing contractors, such as those recommended by the California Wool Growers Association’s Targeted Grazing Committee or Contract Grazers (UC Agriculture and Natural Resources), to ensure best practices and animal welfare standards are met.

-Contract Grazers | UC Agriculture and Natural Resources

 Assess Fire Risk and Consider the WUI

-Targeted Grazing | Rangelands Gateway (Rutherford YEAR?), provides information on targeted grazing, which has been used in wildland-urban interfaces (WUI) to help protect cities from the threat of wildfire.
+Grazing has been used in the WUI to help protect cities from the threat of wildfire (Rutherford 2025).
 Integration of prescribed grazing with other vegetation management practices can provide improved outcomes beyond one individual vegetation treatment tool.
 Complementary strategies combined with prescribed grazing, such as prescribed burns and mechanical thinning, may better achieve comprehensive fuel reduction.

-Prescribed grazing is increasingly being used as a management tool in recreation areas and the WUI to reduce fuel loads and shrub density (Taylor 2006).
+Prescribed grazing is increasingly being used as a management tool in recreation areas and the WUI to reduce fuel loads and shrub density.
 In practice, grazing lowers surface fuels (1- and 10-hour fuels) and can break up or crush vegetation and reduce structural continuity of dense brush stands.
 The process of grazing often tramples fine fuels and incorporates them into the soil, which reduces ignition risk (Nader et al. 2007).
 When browsing species are used, they can trim ladder fuels, mimicking the fire-pruning effects of low-severity fires and raising the height to live crown.
-These outcomes make prescribed grazing an effective strategy for managing fuel breaks, the WUI, and ingress/egress routes after the initial treatment of larger fuels, as well as for preventing excessive regrowth of grass and brush and disrupting the continuity of fuel loads ().
+These outcomes make prescribed grazing an effective strategy for managing fuel breaks, the WUI, and ingress/egress routes after the initial treatment of larger fuels, as well as for preventing excessive regrowth of grass and brush and disrupting the continuity of fuel loads (Taylor 2006).